Resource manager recognized for promoting water safety

+NASHVILLE, Tenn.
+(March 2, 2022) – The resource manager at Lake Cumberland and Laurel River Lake in Kentucky is recognized for promoting water safety, spearheading public outreach activities and several marketing campaigns that reached more than two million people in eastern Kentucky.

-Jonathan Friedman, U.S. Army Corps of Engineers Nashville District’s resource manager at Lake Cumberland and Laurel River Lake in Kentucky, is the Great Lakes and Ohio River Division Water Safety Employee of the Year for his work promoting water safety.
-He is seen here operating a patrol boat on Lake Cumberland.
-(USACE Photo by Leon Roberts)
+Jeffrey F. Krause, U.S. Army Corps of Engineers Natural Resources Management chief, recently announced that Jonathan Friedman, Nashville District, is the 2022 Great Lakes and Ohio River Division Water Safety Employee of the Year for his work engaging the public about recreating safely on the water.

+In announcing the winners of the 2022 USACE Water Safety Awards from the National Boating Federation, Krause congratulated all award winners across the Corps of Engineers for effectively addressing boating and water safety to save lives on the nation’s waterways.

+More than three million people visited Lake Cumberland and Laurel River Lake in fiscal year 2021, making boating and water safety crucial, especially during peak visitations on Memorial Day, Independence Day, and Labor Day weekends.

 |Date Taken: